Who is eligible?

 Going forward, the Centre will only fund Incoming Conference Attendance for national/international keynote/plenary speakers that are presenting at academic/research events in South Africa but these applications should normally be included in the Focus Area’s Annual Research Plan.
-This is in line with the Centre’s mandate to develop human capacity locally, using the limited travel funding resources that are available to the Centre.
+This is in line with the Centre’s mandate to develop senior researcher human capacity in MaSS fields locally, using the limited travel funding resources that are available to the Centre.

 Per diem stipends are not funded by the Centre as we have no way of confirming that these funds were in fact spent on research-related expenses.

 How do I cite support received from the Centre?